OAT 30th Annual Show & Competition

 • Gary Lewis Outdoors Best Predator - trophy awarded to the GLO choice

-• Safari Club International Best Exoctic - trophy awarded to the SCI choice
+• Crescent Lake Lodge Best Exotic - trophy awarded to the CLL choice

 All awards subject to change.
 More awards pending.